open-education-hub/operating-systems/content/chapters/io/lab/content/pipes.md

 Open 2 terminals.

 1. In the first one, use `cat` to read from `fifo`.
-Note that the command is blocked because the pipe is empty so `cat` has nothing to read.
+Note that the command is blocked because the pipe is empty, so `cat` has nothing to read.
 Then, in the second terminal, write some message to `fifo` using `echo`.
-In the first terminal, you should see that `cat` has finished and the message has appeared there.
+In the first terminal, you should see that `cat` has finished, and the message has appeared there.

 1. Now do it the other way around: first `echo` some string into the pipe and **then** read it with `cat`.
 Note that now the `echo` command is blocked.
-Now `cat` should end immediately and the string should appear because we have already placed some data in the pipe.
+Now `cat` should end immediately, and the string should appear because we have already placed some data in the pipe.
 Also, the previous `echo` should finish now.

 **Remember:**